-- Hunter's immediate superior in the pilot episode, captain Caine, views him as a dangerous loose cannon and a Cowboy Cop, and threatens to take his badge away.
+- Hunter's immediate superiors in the first season, Captain Lester Cain and Captain Dolan, view him as a dangerous loose cannon and a Cowboy Cop, and threaten to take his badge away.

-- His captains in later epsiodes tended to have a more sympathetic attitude to Hunter.
-Despite frequent irritation over Hunter's insubordination and liberal attitude to the regulations, they tolerated this (up to a limit) because of his good results.
-They would do their best to keep Hunter in line with varied success.
+- His captains in later seasons, Captain Wyler in season 2 and Captain Charlie Devane in season 3 on, tend to have a more sympathetic attitude to Hunter.
+Despite frequent irritation over Hunter's insubordination and liberal attitude to the regulations, they tolerate this (up to a limit) because of his good results.
+They will do their best to keep Hunter in line — with varied success.

-- Dirty Harriet: McCall would often go undercover as a streetwalker or callgirl, especially during the first season.
+- Dirty Harriet: McCall often goes undercover as a streetwalker or callgirl, especially during the first season.

 - The Eighties:

 - Hunter's version of the decade is less garish or glitzy than that of Miami Vice, but there are lots of examples of Eighties style, fashion and music.

 - McCall's clothes, hairdos and colourful makeup are all typical of the Eighties.

 - Every Car Is a Pinto: Car chases often end with one car catching fire and/or exploding.

 - Fair Cop: McCall.
 Her good looks not only make her a suitable Dirty Harriet, but also attract romantic attention from both desirable and undesirable quarters.

 - The Informant!: Arnold "Sporty" James.
 Unlike other examples of this trope, however, Hunter and McCall see him as a valued friend, and are genuinely worried about him in the season 4 episode, "Bogota's Million", in which they fear that he may have been killed by mobsters for stealing money from them.